section-engineering-education/engineering-education/articles/most-useful-nodejs-packages/index.md

 -   Superhigh test coverage.
 -   HTTP helpers (such as redirection and caching).
 -   Content negation.
--   Executable for generating applications quickly.
+-   Executable for developing apps and APIs faster.

 ### 2. AsyncJS
 [Asynchronous](https://en.wikipedia.org/wiki/Async/await) is heavily used in Node.js to ensure non-blocking operations flow.
 Asynchronous I/O permits other processing to continue even before the first transmission has finished.

-It uses a queue to keep track of tasks, allowing you to append additional tasks, attach extra callbacks, and handle errors with callbacks.
-This makes it a more versatile and robust solution for complex dependency management.
+It uses queues to monitor your workflow, allowing you to append additional tasks, attach extra callbacks, and handle errors with callbacks.
+This makes it a more versatile and robust solution for complex dependency management. [gsmplusinfotech]().

 AsyncJS provides several functions that include usual functions such as '`map`', '`filter`', '`reduce`',' `filter`' and '`each`' as well as some common patterns for asynchronous flow control functions such as ('`parallel`' , '`series`' and '`waterfall`').
+[AsyncFunction](https://caolan.github.io/async/v3/global.html#AsyncFunction)

 #### Advantages of using AsyncJS in your Node.js App Include
 -   It supports inline functions and text strings.
 -   Error handling from the dependency queue.
 -   Use of AsyncLocalStorge within AsyncJS helps to create asynchronous states within callbacks and promise chain.
 -   A collection of Async functions helps to control the flow through the script.
+-   Help you avoid memory leaks.
 -   Helps to integrate AsyncResource with EvenEmitter.
+-   AsyncJS supports asynchronous functions.

 Example of `async/await` in Node.js: